Ditectrev/DP-203/README.md

 - [ ] the Resource health blade for the Data Factory resource
 - [x] Azure Monitor

-### HOTSPOT You are building an Azure Synapse Analytics dedicated SQL pool that will contain a fact table for transactions from the first half of the year 2020.
+### You are building an Azure Synapse Analytics dedicated SQL pool that will contain a fact table for transactions from the first half of the year 2020.
 You need to ensure that the table meets the following requirements: ✑ Minimizes the processing time to delete data that is older than 10 years ✑ Minimizes the I/O for queries that use year-to-date values How should you complete the Transact-SQL statement?

 ![Question 109](images/question109.jpg)